cccb/servicepoint/README.md

 The rust library will automatically be built.

 Please provide more information in the form of an issue if you need the build to copy a different library file for your platform.

+### Installation

+Copy the header to your project and compile against.

+You have the choice of linking statically (recommended) or dynamically.
+- The C example shows how to link statically against the `staticlib` variant.
+- When linked dynamically, you have to provide the `cdylib` at runtime in the _same_ version, as there are no API/ABI guarantees yet.

 ## Features